jdleo/jdleo-me-latest/src/blog/posts/llm-vote-battle.md

 Interestingly, **xAI had opposite results across tiers** - Grok-3-mini dominated the budget category but Grok-4 only managed 1 win in the flagship tier.
 Maybe xAI's strength is in the efficiency game?

-This flagship experiment cost: **$4.25** - over 12x more expensive than the budget round, with Grok-4 and Gemini 2.5 Pro being the main cost drivers.
+This flagship experiment cost: **$4.25** - over 12x more expensive than the budget round, with Grok-4 being by far the most expensive at over $2, followed by Gemini 2.5 Pro at over $1.

 ## Combined Cost Breakdown